 - The New Adventures of Winnie the Pooh: In "Groundpiglet Day", Piglet's friends see a pile of snow with his hat on it, think he's frozen up, and take "him" into Rabbit's house.
 When the snow melts and they put the water in a bowl, Piglet enters and tries talking to Rabbit, resulting in him thinking he's being addressed by him from the bowl.

 Rabbit: (turns around) Did you hear that, Piglet?
 Piglet forgives me! (beat) PIGLET?!

 - South Park: The plot of the episode "Cartman's Silly Hate Crime 2000" kicks off when Cartman threatens to hit Token with a rock if he calls him a fatass one more time.
 He turns around, Kyle calls him "fatass", then he throws the rock at Token, believing him to have said it.

 - SpongeBob SquarePants:

-- In the episode "Hall Monitor", SpongeBob calls to Patrick, who is sitting on a fence eating ice-cream.
-Patrick hears him and thinks his ice-cream is talking to him.
+- "Hall Monitor": SpongeBob calls to Patrick, who is sitting on a fence eating ice cream.
+Patrick hears him and thinks his ice cream is talking to him.

-- This happens again in "Valentine's Day", when Patrick is makes a stone heart to give to SpongeBob on Valentine's Day.
+- "Valentine's Day": Patrick makes a stone heart to give to SpongeBob on Valentine's Day.
 When SpongeBob speaks to him from behind, Patrick thinks his friend is trapped in the stone and smashes it to let him out.